-Karla E. Vigil is an Education Strategies Specialist at Highlander Institute where she supports the implementation of blended and personalized learning initiatives in classrooms across Rhode Island.
-Prior to joining Highlander Institute, Karla served as a 4th grade classroom teacher dedicated to broadening students' perspectives through multicultural education.
+Karla E. Vigil is an Essential Personalized Learning Senior Associate at the Center for Collaborative Education.
+Prior to joining CCE, she was an Education Strategies Specialist with Highlander Institute where she supported the implementation of culturally responsive teaching with blended and personalized learning initiatives in classrooms across Rhode Island.
+She also served as a 4th-grade classroom teacher dedicated to broadening students' perspectives through multicultural and social justice education.

-Karla is a social justice advocate committed to promoting equity in education.
-She recently helped found EduLeaders of Color Rhode Island - a statewide initiative that aims to challenge inequities in education, strengthen local organizations led by people of color, and foster community partnerships.
-She also regularly leads workshops on culturally responsive teaching and diversity and equity in education.
+Karla is a Deeper Learning Equity Fellow and is deeply committed to promoting equity in education.
+She regularly leads workshops on culturally responsive teaching and diversity and equity in education.

 She earned her Masters of Arts in Teaching with a focus on social justice and multicultural education from Roger Williams University through the Gordon Teacher Residency Program.
 She earned her Bachelor's degree from the University of Rhode Island.